webhintio/hint/docs/user-guide/index.md

 * [Connectors](#connectors)
 * [Formatters](#formatters)

+## Permission issues during installation

+If you receive an `EACCES` error when installing `sonar`, it is caused by installing packages globally.
+The recommended solution is to [change `npm`'s default directory][npm change default directory] and then try again.
+There have been reports of this issue when installing the dependency `canvas-prebuilt` throws an `EACCES`.
+This [issue][permission issue] was resolved adopting the recommended solution.
+You can find detailed steps on how to change the npm default directory [here][npm change default directory].
+According to [npm's documentation][npm use package manager], if you have node installed using a package manager like [Homebrew][homebrew] or [nvm][nvm], you may be able to avoid the trouble of messing with the directories and have the correct permissions set up right out of the box.
+As a result, you won't experience the error described above even if you install `sonar` globally.

 ## Connectors and platform support

 All the built-in `connector`s run in any of the supported platforms: